saifyhatim/Projects/README.md

-In this project I have predicted the chance of admission based on the students various scores.
+In this project I have predicted the chance of admission based on the students various scores using the Linear Regression Algorithms.
-Below are the Features of independent variables
+Below are the Features of independent variables:-
 GRE Score
 TOEFL Score
 University rating